 (Camp Addict does NOT accept payment from any company to review or endorse their products.)

-These are the memberships who's primary benefit is to camp at a discounted rate in a campground.
-Each has it's own perks and drawbacks.
+The primary benefit of these camping membership clubs is to camp at a discounted rate in a park.

 Escapees members can benefit from their three different types of RV 'parking'.